rossdederer/KWantera/README.md

 # KWantera Stock Sample Application
 The application is comprised into two sections /client and /server.
 The client side contains the charting logic and the server side collects data located under the /data direcotry and provides access to them via a three different webapi get requests

-This project Utitlizes Angular 2 built with Typescript.
  It requests data from its server component and displays stock market close data in a HighChart as shown below:
 ![alt text](http://i.imgur.com/rfXQRVT.png)

 HighCharts